What Percent Of Customers Leave Reviews

 • Mention the specific product and order details.

-• Offer social recognition or loyalty points for leaving a review.
+• Offer social recognition or loyalty points.

 Incentives That Work (And Those That Don’t)

-Why incentives matter: incentives lift participation but must be designed to maintain authenticity.
+Incentives lift participation but must maintain authenticity.

 Capture UGC (Photos & Videos)

-Why it helps: visual reviews convert better and encourage more submissions.
+Visual reviews convert better and encourage more submissions.

 • Make media submission easy on mobile.